Countly/countly-sdk-documentation/cpp/current.md

 </p>
 <pre><span><code>cly::Countly&amp; countly = cly::<span class="pl-c1">Countly::getInstance</span>();<br>countly.<span class="pl-c1">setDeviceID</span>(<span class="pl-s"><span class="pl-pds">"</span>test-device-id<span class="pl-pds">"</span></span>);<br>countly.s<span class="pl-c1">tart</span>(<span class="pl-s"><span class="pl-pds">"</span>YOUR_APP_KEY<span class="pl-pds">"</span></span>, <span class="pl-s"><span class="pl-pds">"</span>https://try.count.ly<span class="pl-pds">"</span></span>, <span class="pl-c1">443, true</span>);</code></span></pre>
 <p>
-  It is there that you provide your appKey, and your Countly server URL.
+  Here you have to provide your appKey, and your Countly server URL.
 For more information on how to acquire you application key (appKey) and server URL, check
-  <a href="https://support.count.ly/hc/en-us/articles/900000908046-Getting-started-with-SDKs#acquiring-your-application-key-and-server-url%E2%80%9D" target="_self">here</a>.
+  <a href="https://support.count.ly/hc/en-us/articles/900000908046-Getting-started-with-SDKs#acquiring-your-application-key-and-server-url" target="_blank" rel="noopener">here</a>.
 </p>
 <p>
   The third parameter with type<code>int</code> is a virtual port number and it is an optional parameter with a default value of <strong>-1</strong>.<br>
-  The last <code>bool</code>parameter is also optional with a default value
-  <code>false</code>.
-When you set this <code>true</code>SDK automatically
+  The last <code>bool</code> parameter is also optional with the default value of <code>false</code>.
+When you set this value to <code>true</code> SDK automatically
-  <span>extends the session after every 60 seconds.&nbsp;</span>
+  <span>extends the session every 60 seconds.&nbsp;</span>
 </p>
 <div class="callout callout--info">
   <p>
-    If you are in doubt about the correctness of your Countly SDK integration you can learn about methods to verify it from
+    If you are in doubt about the correctness of your Countly SDK integration you can learn more about methods to verify it from
     <a href="https://support.count.ly/hc/en-us/articles/900000908046-Getting-started-with-SDKs#how-to-validate-your-countly-integration" target="blank">here</a>.
   </p>
 </div>
 <h2 id="enabling-logging" class="anchor-heading">SDK Logging</h2>
 <p>
-  <span>The first thing you should do while integrating our SDK is enable logging.
-If logging is enabled, then our SDK will print out debug messages about its internal state and encounter problems.&nbsp;</span>
+  <span>The first thing you should do while integrating our SDK is to enable logging.
+If logging is enabled, then our SDK will print out debug messages about its internal state and about encountered problems.&nbsp;</span>
 </p>
 <p>
   Set